 NOTE 2: Based on the service preferences configured by the user, the MUSIM UE that is actively engaged in communication associated with one USIM can decide whether to monitor the paging channel associated with another registered USIM or whether to present the mobile terminated service that triggered the paging request related to another registered USIM to the user.

-[CPR.8.1-3]: The 3GPP system shall prevent one operator from restricting the use of another operator’s USIM for any services if the USIMs are provided by different MNOs.
+[CPR.8.1-3]: The 3GPP system shall not define a mechanism for one operator to restrict the use of another operator’s USIM for any services if the USIMs are provided by different MNOs.

-[CPR.8.1-4]: The 3GPP system shall enable the secure support of an MUSIM UE with multiple USIMs from the same or different MNOs on the same UE.
+[CPR.8.1-4]: The 3GPP system shall enable the secure support of a MUSIM UE with multiple USIMs from the same or different MNOs.

 [CPR.8.1-5]: The 3GPP system shall provide appropriate security mechanisms to prevent interference between operator’s service preferences of one USIM and the operator’s service preferences of the other USIM.

-[CPR.8.1-6]: Each USIM shall appear as a separate device to the 3GPP system.
+[CPR.8.1-6]: Each USIM shall appear as a separate UE to the 3GPP system.

-8.2 Support Mobile Terminated Services for Multi-USIM Devices
+8.2 Support Mobile Terminated Services for Multi-USIM UEs

 [CPR.8.2-1]: The 3GPP system shall be able to indicate to the UE as part of the paging procedure the type of traffic that triggered the paging.
 This information may be used by a user or MUSIM UE to determine whether it needs to respond to a mobile terminated call on one registered USIM while the UE is engaged in active communication on another USIM.
-The granularity of the paging information shall discriminate between the following service categories;
+The granularity of the paging information shall discriminate between the following service categories: